 Management of Asthma Before Surgery

 If you have moderate to severe asthma, you are at higher risk of having problems during and after surgery than people who do not have asthma.
-Careful asthma control in the weeks before surgery may help you reduce the risk of having complications.
-Some people with severe asthma may need a short treatment with corticosteroids by mouth to improve lung function before surgery and prevent complications.1
+Careful asthma control in the weeks before surgery may help you reduce the risk of problems.
+For some people with severe asthma, a short treatment with corticosteroids may improve their lung function before surgery and prevent problems.1

-- Sudden airway narrowing triggered by placement of a breathing tube (endotracheal tube) into the airway before surgery.
+- Sudden airway narrowing.
+This can be triggered by placement of a breathing tube into the airway before surgery.

-- Low blood oxygen levels (hypoxemia) and possibly an increased blood level of carbon dioxide (hypercapnia).
+- Low blood oxygen levels and possibly an increased blood level of carbon dioxide.

-- Respiratory infection and collapse of the lung (atelectasis).
+- Respiratory infection and collapse of a lung.

 - An allergic reaction to latex (if latex is used during surgery).

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.